garrandall/popular-music-data/tracks/kozmic-blues-janis-joplin.md

 So I know we can't be right
 And I'm no better, baby,
 And I can't help you no more
 Than I did when just a girl.

 Aww, but it don't make no difference, baby, no, no, And I know that I could always try.
 It don't make no difference, baby, yeah,
 I better hold it now,
 I better need it, yeah,
 I better use it till the day I die, whoa.

 Don't expect any answers, dear,
 For I know that they don't come with age, no, no.
 Well, ain't never gonna love you any better, babe.
 And I'm never gonna love you right,
 So you'd better take it now, right now.

 Oh!
 But it don't make no difference, babe, hey,
 And I know that I could always try.
 There's a fire inside everyone of us,
 You'd better need it now,
 I got to hold it, yeah,
 I better use it till the day I die.

 Don't make no difference, babe, no, no, no,
 And it never ever will, hey,
 I wanna talk about a little bit of loving, yeah,
 I got to hold it, baby,
 I'm gonna need it now,
-I'm gonna use it, say, aaaah,
+I'm gonna use it, say, ah,

 Don't make no difference, babe, yeah,
 Ah honey, I'd hate to be the one.